-There are a lot of places online that support you to use self-help strategies to manage depression symptoms.
+There are a lot of places online that can support you to use self-help strategies to manage symptoms of depression.
 Check out beacon.anu.edu.au to compare different programs to find one that’s right for you.
 Some suggestions are:

-- MoodGYM: This online cognitive behavioural therapy (CBT) program from the Australian National University is designed to reduce depression and anxiety symptoms.
+- MoodGYM: This online cognitive behavioural therapy (CBT) program from the Australian National University is designed to reduce symptoms of depression and anxiety.

 - Helpguide.org: This international not-for-profit organisation provides tips for managing depression.

 - Black Dog Institute: This facility has a guide to self-help strategies and alternative therapies.